Affinage

 Year Finding Method Journal Conf PMIDs

-2014 SUPT6H is required for estrogen-regulated transcription and maintenance of chromatin structure in breast cancer cells, in part through interaction with RNF40 and regulation of histone H2B monoubiquitination (H2Bub1).
-SUPT6H is also required for cellular differentiation and suppression of repressive H3K27me3 on lineage-specific genes. siRNA knockdown, ChIP, co-immunoprecipitation, gene expression analysis in breast cancer cells Oncogene Medium 24441044
+2014 SUPT6H is required for estrogen-regulated transcription and maintenance of chromatin structure in breast cancer cells, acting in part through interaction with RNF40 and regulation of histone H2B monoubiquitination (H2Bub1).
+SUPT6H is also required for cellular differentiation and suppression of the repressive histone mark H3K27me3 on lineage-specific genes. siRNA knockdown, Co-immunoprecipitation (interaction with RNF40), ChIP assays for H2Bub1 and H3K27me3, estrogen-responsive gene expression assays in breast cancer cells Oncogene Medium 24441044

 Source papers